Kong/docs.konghq.com/app/gateway-oss/2.5.x/hybrid-mode.md

 ### Version compatibility

-{{site.ce_product_name}} control planes only connect to data planes with the same major version and at most two minor versions earlier (edge included).
+{{site.ce_product_name}} control planes only allow connections from data planes with the same major version.
-Control planes won't connect to data planes with newer versions.
+Control planes won't allow connections from data planes with newer minor versions.

 For example, a {{site.ce_product_name}} v2.4.2 control plane:

 - Accepts a {{site.ce_product_name}} 2.4.0, 2.4.1 and 2.4.2 data plane
 - Accepts a {{site.ce_product_name}} 2.3.8, 2.2.1 and 2.2.0 data plane
-- Rejects a {{site.ce_product_name}} 2.4.3 data plane
+- Accepts a {{site.ce_product_name}} 2.4.3 data plane
-- Rejects a {{site.ce_product_name}} 2.1.9 data plane
+- Rejects a {{site.ce_product_name}} 1.0.0 data plane (major version differs)
-- Rejects a {{site.ce_product_name}} 1.0.0 data plane
+- Rejects a {{site.ce_product_name}} 2.5.0 data plane (minor version on data plane is newer)

-Furthermore, {{site.ce_product_name}} control planes only accept data planes whose list of plugins is a superset of the plugins installed on it.
-Also, plugins installed on both control planes and data planes, must have the same major and minor versions.
+Furthermore, for every plugin that is configured on the {{site.ce_product_name}}
+control planes, new configs are only pushed to data planes that have those configured plugins installed and loaded, and the major version of those configured plugins must be the same on both control planes and data planes, and minor version on the data planes could not be newer than versions installed on the control planes.
+(Configured plugins means any plugin that is either enabled globally, or configured via Services/Routes/Consumers.)

-For example, if a {{site.ce_product_name}} control plane has `plugin1` v1.1.1 and `plugin2` v2.1.0 installed:
+For example, if a {{site.ce_product_name}} control plane has `plugin1` v1.1.1 and `plugin2` v2.1.0 installed, and `plugin1` is configured via a `Route` object:

 - It accepts {{site.ce_product_name}} data planes with `plugin1` v1.1.2,
-`plugin2` v2.1.0 installed
+`plugin2` not installed
 - It accepts {{site.ce_product_name}} data planes with `plugin1` v1.1.2,
 `plugin2` v2.1.0 and  `plugin3` v9.8.1 installed
 - It rejects {{site.ce_product_name}} data planes with `plugin1` v1.2.0,
-`plugin2` v2.1.0 installed
+`plugin2` v2.1.0 installed (minor version of plugin on data plane is newer)
-- It rejects {{site.ce_product_name}} data planes with `plugin1` v1.1.1,
+- It accepts {{site.ce_product_name}} data planes with `plugin1` v1.1.1,
 `plugin3` v9.8.1 installed
+- It rejects {{site.ce_product_name}} data planes with `plugin1` not installed (plugin configured but not installed on data plane)

 If the compatibility checks fail, the control plane stops pushing out new config to the incompatible data planes to avoid breaking them.

+When new configs are sent out from control planes to data planes, the data planes runs it's own schema validator against control plane supplied DB-less config.
+Data planes rejects any config that could not pass the schema validation.

+One exception to the validation on data planes is that if the value of a control plane supplied field is `null` and data plane's schema does not have information about this `null` valued field, then the field is simply ignored.

 If a config can not be pushed to a data plane due to failure of the compatibility checks, the control plane will contain `warn` level lines in the